aerze/forge/README.md

-forge
+Forge.js
 =====

-Personal CMS - We'll see how this goes
+A Personal CMS - We'll see how this goes